Nitrux/reptile/README.md

-  update-mirrors [all | (list of space seperated mirrors)]          Update the Created Mirrors upload [development | testing] [list of space seperated files]    Upload Files to the repositories push-to-stable                                                    Push Packages from testing to stable
+  update-mirrors [all | (list of space seperated mirrors)]          Update the Created Mirrors upload [development | testing] [list of space seperated files]    Upload Files to the repositories push-to-stable                                                    Push Packages from testing to stable publish-latest                                                    Create snapshot, merge and publish
+                                                                    latest packages from mirrors
 </pre>